 Bleeding is the most common risk of thrombolytic therapy.

-Not everybody will receive thrombolysis because other treatments may be used to open the blood vessels and is not suitable for all people.
+Not everybody will receive thrombolysis because other treatments may be used to open the blood vessels and it is not suitable for all people.
 It can only be used in the first few hours immediately following a heart attack.

 Angioplasty is a procedure in which a special balloon is used to widen the blocked artery and restore blood flow.
 During the procedure, the doctor will usually put a small mesh tube called a stent in the artery.
 The stent helps prevent further blockages in the artery in the months or years after the procedure.